Nagendra1997/mesibo-documentation/skeleton.md

+# Skeleton Module

-This repository contains a Bare bones version of a Mesibo Module that explains the usage of different aspects of the module, various callback functions, callable functions and utilities.
+This repository contains a bare bones version of a Mesibo Module that explains the usage of different aspects of the module, various callback functions, callable functions and utilities.

 The Skeleton Module serves as a reference for all other Sample Modules.
 For complete documentation refer [Loadable Modules - add your own custom features to Mesibo](Loadable Modules - add your own custom features to Mesibo)